Sydney Blomquist: Lancaster Inferno, 2014 & 2016

 Blomquist played with the Lancaster Inferno of the UWS in 2014 and 2016.

-Columbus Eagles , 2015
+Columbus Eagles, 2015

 Blomquist played for the Columbus Eagles FC of the WPSL in 2015.

 Västerås BK30, 2016

 Blomquist signed a professional contract with Västerås BK30 on August 1, 2016.
 She scored three goals total: one goal against Örebro SK Söder.

 Åland United, 2017

 On January 1, 2017, Blomquist signed with Åland United.
-In the 2017 season she made 24 appearances.
-Making 23 starts and playing a total of 2075 minutes.
+In the 2017 season she made 24 appearances, making 23 starts and playing a total of 2075 minutes.
+She was part of the team which won bronze in the Finnish Cup.

 Sporting Clube De Portugal, 2019

 Blomquist signed with Sporting Clube de Portugal in January 2019.
 She quickly became the starting right back for the Portuguese club.

-Detroit City FC, 2020
+Detroit City FC, 2020 and 2023

 On April 9, 2020, Blomquist signed with Detroit City FC for their inaugural women's season.
-Due to the coronavirus pandemic, the 2020 season was cut short to a 3 match series.
+Due to the COVID-19 pandemic, the 2020 season was cut short to a 3 match series.
 She was named MVP for the abbreviated campaign.
 Blomquist controlled much of the team's attack and was a part of every goal scored.

+In 2023, Blomquist returned to DCFC to compete in the USL W League.
+Over a span of 12 matches, she predominantly played as attacking center mid, tallying 11 points (4 goals, 3 assists) for Le Rouge.